 What is an Electric Meter?

-But just because the utility company reads your meter doesn’t mean you can’t track your own usage in between bills.
-In fact, monitoring your usage on your own terms will give you improved insight into your overall energy consumption.
+However, having your meter read by the utility company doesn’t mean you can’t track your consumption between billing cycles.
+Monitoring your usage independently grants you better insights into your overall energy consumption.

 In our example above, we see a five-dial meter.
 Each one features a pointer tracking a number 0 through 9.
 You will read the dials from left to right, noting that Dials 1, 3, and 5 are clockwise, while Dials 2 and 4 are counter-clockwise.
 A reading goes as follows: